AdamGonda/adamgonda.com/_posts/2022-06-07-Find-unique-ids.md

 }
 ```

-Than we need to collect all the ids, for that I will use a list.
+Then we need to collect all the ids, for that, I will use a list.

 ```js
 const ids = []